Beer (1 Can Or Bottle (12 Fl Oz)) and English Fish and Chips (1 Serving (300g))

 Stay Hydrated

-Drink plenty of water before and during your meal to aid digestion and help manage blood sugar.
+Drink plenty of water before and during your meal as this can help with digestion and prevent excessive consumption of high-carbohydrate foods.

 Discover